calcagebra/calcagebra/README.md

 Functions are called by the `name(args)` structure, `name` is an identifier and `args` are `idents or exprs` seperated by `,`.

+### If statements

+If statements begin with `if` followed by the statement, `then` the expression to value if statement is evaled to true, `else` the expression in case it is not, ended by an `end`.

 ## Standard Library

 All standard library functions follow the function calling structure.